Advising Appointment

 WELCOME!

 We're so glad you're here.
-The Bailey College of Science and Mathematics Student Services is dedicated to serving you as a transfer student.
+The Bailey College of Science and Mathematics Student Services is dedicated to supporting our transfer students.

-To help ease with the transition to Cal Poly, we’ve put together information about registering for your first fall quarter.
-This is a unique process and we are here to help you.
+To help ease the transition to Cal Poly, we’ve put together information about registering for your first semester.
 Additionally, we encourage you to explore the general academic advising information for all Cal Poly transfer students and to connect with the Transfer Center for campus wide transfer resources, events and support.

 If you are a prospective Cal Poly transfer student, please visit Cal Poly Admissions for application criteria and deadlines.